keinar/Gmail-to-Trello/README.md

 - Visually verifies "Urgent" cards.
 - Opens specific cards to validate merged content and descriptions in the modal view.

+### ⚠️ Note on API Logic Verification
+The test `test_verify_gmail_cards_synced_to_trello` is designed to validate the Trello board state against the Mock Data requirements.
+**Expected Result:** This test will **FAIL** (SoftAssert errors).
+**Reason:** The current state of the provided Trello board contains discrepancies (e.g., "Task:" prefixes not removed, missing cards) compared to the assignment requirements.
+The automation correctly identifies and reports these 14 bugs.

 ## Project Structure

 ```text